DeterminateSystems/riff/README.md

 # fsm

-fsm (Flying Spaghetti Monster) is a tool that automatically provides native dependencies[^1] for software projects.
-To enter a shell environment with all your project's native dependencies installed, run this at the project root:
+fsm (Flying Spaghetti Monster) is a tool that automatically provides external dependencies[^1] for software projects.
+To enter a shell environment with all your project's external dependencies installed, run this at the project root:

 ```shell
 fsm shell